Kumihimo: Modern kumihimo: 20th and 21st centuries

 Japanese braiding is being used in other areas in addition to its traditional uses, and has been taken up by arts and craft communities outside of Japan.
 Kumihimo has gained in popularity outside of Japan, with an increasing number of beginner books available in languages other than Japanese.
 There is also a Journal of the American Kumihimo Society.

-In contrast to the interest in Japanese braiding as a craft for all, the city of Columbus, Georgia, USA, commissioned Junichi Arai (1932–2017) to create a permanent 12 × 9 metre metallic fibre artwork consisting of 200 stainless steel kumihimo braidings that produced kinetic waves.
+In contrast to the interest in Japanese braiding as a craft for all, the city of Columbus, Georgia,USA, commissioned Junichi Arai (1932–2017) to create a permanent 12 × 9 metre metallic fibre artwork consisting of 200 stainless steel kumihimo braidings that produced kinetic waves.
 Arai is considered an important innovator who raised textiles from craft to art.
 Akiko Moriyama describes him thus: "Arai embodies everything about Japanese textiles, from the challenges to the possibilities."
 Arai's installation opened at for the River Center for Performing Arts in 2003.

 In the present day, modern variations of kumihimo weaving discs exist, typically made of firm, dense foam with (typically) 32 notches around the edge, creating the tension necessary for weaving kumihimo.
 These discs are considered to be a more affordable and portable alternative to a traditional marudai, with many different sizes and shapes of disc available for purchase.

 However, a modern foam kumihimo disc is considered less versatile than a traditional marudai.
 A traditional marudai allows the weaver to use as many yarns of as many thicknesses as desired, and to create braids which are flat, four sided, or hollow.
 A foam kumihimo disc constrains the weaver to no more than 32 yarns that must not be thicker than the notch allows, and does not enable the creation of flat braids.
 To make a flat braid a separate rectangular or square "disc" must be made or purchased.

 Types

-The three prominent types of kumihimo are (角打ち紐, kado-uchi himo), (平打紐, hira-uchi himo), and (丸打紐, maru-uchi himo).
+The three prominent types of kumihimo are (角打ち紐, kado-uchi himo), typically with a square cross-section and usually used as obi-shime to hold kimono sashes in place, (平打紐, hira-uchi himo), flat and also used as obi-shime (as well as decorating tea utensils), and round, rope-like (丸打紐, maru-uchi himo).